-Users typically consume MDMA orally in a pill or capsule and begin to feel its effects thirty to forty-five minutes later.
-MDMA is known as an empathogen because while it does alter mood and has some psychedelic qualities, its effect profile differs significantly from that of the classic psychedelics.
+Potential Benefits: MDMA is known as an empathogen because while it does alter mood and has some psychedelic qualities, its effect profile differs significantly from that of the classic psychedelics.
 Rather than mystical-type experiences, MDMA produces a mellower experience during which people feel more empathic, more open to bonding with others, and better able to process emotional or traumatic memories.
-The entire experience lasts about three to four hours.

-In 2011, researchers published the results of the first clinical trial that showed MDMA could be used alongside therapy to treat post-traumatic stress disorder.
-Subsequent studies suggest it’s also effective at reducing social anxiety in autistic adults and in people with life-threatening illnesses, eating disorders, and substance-abuse disorders.
+Therapy: In 2011, researchers published the results of the first clinical trial that showed MDMA could be used alongside therapy to treat post-traumatic stress disorder.
+Subsequent studies suggest it’s also effective at reducing social anxiety in autistic adults and in people with life-threatening illnesses and those living with eating disorders.

 In 2021, researchers in the United States, Canada, and Israel published the results of a phase III clinical trial using MDMA-assisted therapy to treat post-traumatic stress disorder.
-The trial studied ninety participants and found that the treatment was safe and that for the majority of participants who received it, MDMA relieved many, or in some cases most, of their symptoms.
+The trial studied ninety participants and found that the treatment was safe and that, for the majority of participants who received it, MDMA relieved many, and in some cases most, of their symptoms.

 Legality: In the United States, MDMA is listed in Schedule I of the Controlled Substances Act.
 It’s illegal to use it recreationally or in therapy outside of specially approved research settings.

 - A phase II clinical trial that used culturally informed care to deliver MDMA-assisted therapy to people of color.